-This Missouri native wildflower is a clump-forming, erect plant that grows to 2' tall and features 1.5" long, pendulous, somewhat bell-shaped, yellow flowers with six, partially twisted tepals (petal and sepal look-alikes) and lance-shaped, perfoliate (leaf base encircles the stem), partially twisted, bright green leaves.
+Uvularia grandiflora is a Missouri native wildflower.
+It is a clump-forming, erect plant that grows to 2' tall and features 1.5" long, pendulous, somewhat bell-shaped, yellow flowers with six, partially twisted tepals (petal and sepal look-alikes) and lance-shaped, perfoliate (leaf base encircles the stem), partially twisted, bright green leaves.
 Plant has overall droopy appearance.
 Occurs in the wild typically in rich woodlands, on wooded slopes and in alluvial valleys.

 No serious insect or disease problems.
 Young growth susceptible to slugs.